s0lst1c3/s0lst1c3.github.io/_posts/2016-03-15-hacking-blindfolded.md

 Fortunately, we don’t actually need the error output.
 It’s possible to get a ton of information without it.

 This tutorial makes use of the Blind SQL Injection challenge on the training application __Damn Vulnerable Web App__ (a.k.a. dvwa).
-The easiest way to install __DVWA__ is by downloading and installing it the OWASP’s Broken Web Applications (BWA) VM.
+The easiest way to install __DVWA__ is by downloading and installing OWASP’s Broken Web Applications (BWA) VM.
 You can find it [here](https://www.owasp.org/index.php/OWASP_Broken_Web_Applications_Project).

 OWASP’s BWA VM works best with VMWare, but you can also run it using VirtualBox or Qemu.